 As per NFHS-3, ninety-six percent of children under age five have ever been breastfed, but only one-quarter of last-born children who were ever breastfed breastfeeding within one hour of birth.
-Almost half of children under age five years (48 percent) are chronically malnourished.
+Almost half of children under age five years (48 %) are chronically malnourished.
 One out of every five children in India under age five years is wasted.
 Forty-three percent of children under age five years are underweight for their age.
-More than half (54 percent) of all deaths before age five years in India are related to malnutrition.
-Mild to moderate malnutrition contributes to more deaths (43 percent) than severe malnutrition (11 percent).
+More than half (54%) of all deaths before age five years in India are related to malnutrition.
+Mild to moderate malnutrition contributes to more deaths (43%) than severe malnutrition (11%).
 Iron deficiency anemia is an important condition in India with seven out of every 10 children age 6-59 months in India are anaemic.
-Three percent of children age 6-59 months are severely anaemic, 40 percent are moderately anaemic, and 26 percent are mildly anaemic.
+3% of children age 6-59 months are severely anaemic, 40% are moderately anaemic, and 26 % are mildly anaemic.
 Just under half of children age 6-59 months live in households using adequately iodized salt.
-Among adults, 36 percent of women have a BMI below 18.5, indicating a high prevalence of nutritional deficiency.
-Among women who are thin, almost half (45 percent) are moderately or severely thin.
-Thirteen percent of women are overweight or obese (10 percent are overweight and 3 percent are obese.2 The “excess” and “deficiency” of nutrition both are equally harmful and has long lasting effects on individual, family and community health.
+Among adults, 36% of women have a BMI below 18.5, indicating a high prevalence of nutritional deficiency.
+Among women who are thin, almost half (45%) are moderately or severely thin.
+13% of women are overweight or obese (10% are overweight and 3% are obese.).
+The “excess” and “deficiency” of nutrition both are equally harmful and has long lasting effects on individual, family and community health.
 Thus it is of utmost importance to address this issue to make community aware of concepts of healthy nutrition.

 Importance of good nutrition